-Huber’s research, teaching, and design work have garnered numerous national awards, including multiple Progressive Architecture Awards, National Institute Honor Awards in Urban Design from the American Institute of Architects (AIA), American Society of Landscape Architects (ASLA), American Architecture Awards and the American Collegiate Schools of Architecture (ACSA).
-His professional work has been published in hundreds of books and periodicals including Architect Magazine, Residential Architect, and Architectural Record.
-Huber has taught at the University of Florida, Mississippi State University, University of Southern California and University of Arkansas.
-Huber has published numerous articles and delivered dozens of papers at conferences around the world on the topic of landscape urbanism, transportation and other issues regarding urban design of cities and neighborhoods.
+Huber’s research, teaching, and professional work have garnered 75+ national design awards, including multiple Progressive Architecture Awards, AIA National Institute Honor Awards in Architecture, and Regional and Urban Design, American Society of Landscape Architects (ASLA), American Architecture Awards, EDRA/Places, and the American Collegiate Schools of Architecture (ACSA).
+His professional work has been published in hundreds of books and periodicals including Architect, Residential Architect, The Plan, The Plan Journal, Landscape Architecture Magazine, and Architectural Record.
+Huber has taught at the University of Florida, Mississippi State University, University of Southern California, and University of Arkansas.
+Huber has delivered dozens of papers at conferences around the world on the topic of landscape urbanism, housing, adaptation design, transportation, and other issues regarding the design of cities and neighborhoods.

-Huber is currently a faculty member at Florida Atlantic University School of Architecture.
-He has received more than $1 million in federal, state and local grants for his interdisciplinary research and design work.
-Grants have included the National Endowment of the Arts (NEA), National Oceanic & Atmospheric Administration (NOAA), Kellogg Foundation and United States Environmental Protection Agency, to name a few.
+He has received more than $3 million in federal, state, and local grants for his interdisciplinary research and design work.
+Recent grants include two NOAA Sea Grants for development of adaptation planning and an AIA Upjohn Research Initiative Grant.
+Other grants have included the National Endowment of the Arts (NEA), Kellogg Foundation and United States Environmental Protection Agency, to name a few.

 Huber currently serves as a Strategic Councilor for AIA National and on the Florida Association of the American Institute of Architects (AIA Florida) Board.
 Pervious appointments include Interim Director of the School of Architecture and Director of the MetroLab Collaborative at Florida Atlantic University.
 He was previously the Assistant Director of the University of Arkansas Community Design Center, an internationally recognized outreach center of the Fay Jones School of Architecture + Design.